Phase Two: Payment Reform

 On August 27, 2015, the Centers for Medicare & Medicaid Services (CMS) announced a new funding opportunity to launch the second phase of this Initiative.
 In this phase currently participating Enhanced Care Coordination Providers (ECCPs) may apply to test whether a new payment model for long-term care (LTC) facilities and practitioners will improve quality of care by reducing avoidable hospitalizations, and whether the model can lower combined Medicare and Medicaid spending.

 The intent of the new payment model is to reduce potentially-avoidable hospitalizations by funding higher-intensity treatment services in LTC facilities for residents who may otherwise be hospitalized upon an acute change in condition.
 Improving the capacity of LTC facilities to treat common medical conditions as effectively as possible on-site in the facilities, as appropriate, has the potential to improve the residents' care experience at lower cost than a hospital admission.
-During this phase of the Initiative, CMS will focus on six medical conditions that, together, are linked to about 80% of potentially avoidable admissions:
+During this phase of the Initiative, CMS is focusing on six medical conditions that, together, have been linked to about 80% of potentially avoidable admissions:

 - Congestive Heart Failure